MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Chance/index5.md

 ![Structure diagram](assets/sd5.png)

-### User Interface
+## User Interface

-An example of the user interface is shown below.
+Examples of the expected user interface are shown below, with some possible input and output values.

+### Example 1

 ```
 Number Guess